alt1f923/python_tutorial/chapter one/README.md

   <class 'int'>
   ```

-  The last type I want to introduce to you in this topic is the string (`str`).
-Think of a string as a sequence of 0 to a large number of characters ([the maximum amount of characters is dependant on your systems memory](https://stackoverflow.com/questions/1739913/what-is-the-max-length-of-a-python-string)).
+  The last type I want to introduce to you in this chapter is the string (`str`).
+Think of a string as a sequence of 0 to a large number of characters ([the maximum amount of characters is dependant on your systems memory](https://stackoverflow.com/questions/1739913/what-is-the-max-length-of-a-Python-string)).
 ### The String type
-You can use the same sort of operations to `str`s as you can to `int`s, as you can see to these examples in interactive mode:
+You can use the same sort of operations to `str` as you can to `int`, as you can see to these examples in interactive mode:
 ```python
 >>> s = "string"
 >>> s